-New developments should promote circular economy outcomes and aim to be net zero waste.
-In the UK, the largest contributor to waste nationally is the construction and demolition industry where a third of all waste is generated.

-New developments within EFDC are to be designed to reduce construction waste and enable ease of access for future occupants to recycle and reduce waste.
+New developments within EFDC should promote circular economy outcomes and aim to be net zero waste.
+In the UK, the largest contributor to waste nationally is the construction and demolition industry, where a third of all waste is generated.
+New developments are to be designed to reduce construction waste and enable ease of access for future occupants to recycle and reduce waste.
 This can be encouraged through adopting a circular economy approach and the Waste Hierarchy found in the DEFRA Guidance.

-Building in Layers principles should be adopted to determine realistic lifetimes for the elements of a building, and adapt the structure and fabric.
 Homes should be designed to be adaptable and flexible by considering the intended lifespan of each independent building layer, optimising building longevity and maximising material reclamation at end-of-life.